THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 3. 3rd Squad (Eastern Zone):

-- PURPOSE: Clear the eastern sector to prevent REAPER from using the built-up area as a defensive strongpoint or staging area.
+- PURPOSE: Deny REAPER use of the built-up area as a defensive strongpoint or staging area in the eastern sector of AO FLUNKER.

 1. Rules of Engagement (ROE):